WilDCats at the Capitol

 ● PS 391: Special Topics In Political Science (the course offerings will vary from semester to semester depending on the expertise of the lead faculty member (3 to 6 hours)

-DC-based courses taught by UK-affiliated faculty are not available during the summer term.
+Students may also arrange additional or related coursework or internship credit with their home department.
 Students can take advantage of online and distance learning options in consultation with your academic advisor in the Internship Director.

 All WISH properties include utilities, cable TV, wireless internet access, full kitchens, dishware, cookware and appliances (toaster, microwave, coffeepot, etc.), free laundry facilities (irons/ironing boards), and weekly and emergency maintenance.
 Furnishings also include access to WISH office and building management staff, 24-hour emergency staffing, as well as social and professional development events (see www.internsdc.com).
 Residents are required to provide their own phone service, bed linens, and towels.
 Parking accommodations are not included with WISH housing.